 - Extended care (90-day program)

-We handle all kinds of substance abuse, including alcohol addiction issues.
+We handle all kinds of substance use, including alcohol addiction issues.
 Whether you need help and support or it’s for a partner or family member, having them reach out to us can provide the quality treatment needed for a full and lasting recovery.
 Getting clean and sober can be a very good feeling, and it’s possible with Crestview Recovery.
 Even if past treatment hasn’t been successful, or the idea of treatment wasn’t appealing in the past, today is a new day.
 There’s always an opportunity to get the right kind of help.

 Get Help Today From Crestview Recovery

 Stop wondering, is dating an alcoholic dangerous?
 You can help your loved one overcome addiction by going to quality drug rehab at a facility like ours.
 Contact us at 866.262.0531, and we’ll help you get started on the road to recovery.
 There are many options for people dealing with alcohol addiction.
 Our treatment center is one of those options.
 We’re committed to making sure we can provide the level of quality care you need and expect.
 We want you or the person you care about to succeed at living a happy, recovered, sober life.
 If you’re dating someone with an alcohol addiction, getting them help is the most loving thing you can do.